trin5tensa/moviedb/docs/TMDB Spec.md

 #### NEW `guiwidgets_2.AddMovieGUI.tmdb_search`
 Issue #269 """Create TMDB producer events."""
+- Create the stub function `handler.tmdb_io_handler`.
+  - Pass this function in the constructor of `guiwidgets_2.AddMovieGUI`.
 - Validation
   - Return without further processing if the title substring is empty.
+- Introduce a time delay to avoid premature search invocation.
+  - Add an event to Tk/Tcl's event loop.
+  - Place a tkinter delayed event call to `handler.tmdb_io_handler`.
+The delay is 1s.
 - Call the producer
-    - Add an event to Tk/Tcl's event loop.
-    - Call is to `handler.tmdb_io_handler`.
+  - Delete the delayed event call if a following key press arrives in less than 1s.
-    - Pass the title substring and work queue.
+  - Pass the title substring and work queue to `handler.tmdb_io_handler`.

 ### Tkinter Production Thread